-- Market the solar and hydrogen facility as a tourist destination. - Create links with other tourism activities in Vanrhynsdorp through a website and the local tourism office. - The promotion of joint ventures between small business (owned by previous disadvantaged persons) and more established business. - Implement formal small business training and mentoring programmes. - Ensure the compilation of a management plan (EMPr)
+- Market the photovoltaic electricity generation facility as a tourist destination. - Create links with other tourism activities in Malmesbury through a website and the local tourism office. - The promotion of joint ventures between small businesses (owned by previously disadvantaged persons) and more established businesses. - Implement formal small business training and mentoring programmes.

-Maintenance of Sense of place:
+• Maintenance of Sense of place:

-Design and Planning Phases:
+Design and Planning phase

-- Prepare an Environmental Constraints Plan to establish the environmental sensitive areas and those areas upon which the development may occur. - Design buildings to reflect the local architecture and sense of place of the environment.
-Buildings and similar structures must be in keeping with regional planning policy documents, especially the principles of critical regionalism, namely sense of place, sense of history, sense of nature, sense of craft and sense of limits. - Should it be required, install anti-reflective coating or glass to reduce the sunlight that is reflected and increase the amount of sunlight that is absorbed. - Consider installing all electrical cables underground enroute to the substation. - Where cables cannot be laid underground and electricity towers (pylons) need to be erected, install H-frame wooden poles, or similar structures, to transmit electrical lines instead or steel towers.
+- Prepare an environmental constraints plan to establish the environmentally sensitive areas and those areas upon which the development may occur. - Plan the establishment of vegetated and landscaped berms around the perimeter of the project site to minimize visual impacts onto the site. - Design buildings to reflect the local architecture and sense of place of the environment.
+Buildings and similar structures must be in keeping with regional planning policy documents, especially the principles of critical regionalism, namely sense of place, sense of history, sense of nature, sense of craft and sense of limits. - Consider raising the PV platforms sufficiently so that cattle, sheep, and goats can roam underneath. - Should it be required, install anti-reflective coating or glass to reduce the sunlight that is reflected and increase the amount of sunlight that is absorbed. - Consider installing all electrical cables underground en-route to the substation. - Where cables cannot be laid underground and electricity towers (pylons) need to be erected, install Hframe wooden poles, or similar structures, to transmit electrical lines instead or steel towers.